techlozenge/student-frontend-angular-final/README.md

             * http.DELETE: remove record: http://localhost:1337/student/4

     * Frontend Angular CLI: ng serve --open (listens on port 4200)
+    * Note that Angular is currently set to development mode and not production.

 * Framework
     * Angular 5